-The Fear of Time is Real to Some
+The Fear of Time Is Real to Some

-Everything You Need to Know About Chronophobia
+Everything You Need to Know about Chronophobia

 What Causes Chronophobia?

-You may be wondering, “Why do I have Chronophobia?”
-Here are some of the reasons why people develop this irrational fear of clocks and time:
+You may be wondering, Why do I have Chronophobia?
+Let’s look at some reasons why people develop this irrational fear of clocks and time.

 Being Trapped and Uncertain

 Have you ever been stuck in a place where it’s difficult to get out?
 It can be a bad marriage, jail, a bad job, or cramped living spaces.
-Some people who feel trapped and cannot find a way to escape their situation develop Chronophobia.
+Some people who feel trapped and cannot find a way to escape their situation develop chronophobia.

-Prison inmates who are unable to measure time suffer from prison neurosis, which is a kind of Chronophobia.
+Prison inmates who are unable to measure time suffer from prison neurosis, which is a kind of chronophobia.
 Refugees in camps wonder if things will ever get back to normal.
 These groups may start measuring time obsessively while being unsure about how long they must continue living in their temporary arrangement.

 Physical or Mental Trauma